We read a lot these days about how to succeed at AWP, but it can be helpful to understand how to fail at advanced work packaging, too.

 A safety licence won’t ensure that your worksite is safe, a quality licence can’t guarantee a quality product, and a software licence does not have the power to implement Advanced Work Packaging.
 There is no magic bullet: To achieve safety, ensure quality and secure the benefits of AWP, you must change your culture and your process.
 You must invest in your people, first.

 Advanced Work Packaging cannot be entirely distilled into a software program.
-Algorithms, knowledge management systems and AI can certainly help your team implement AWP, but people do the heavy lifting.
+Algorithms, knowledge management systems and AI can certainly help your team implement AWP, but people do the heavy lifting — and believing that they will simply positions you to fail at advanced work packaging.
 Moving to a construction-driven approach requires a profound paradigm shift, followed by new practices and protocols.
 Changing the way we deliver projects requires nothing short of cultural transformation; don’t let anyone convince you that the solution is a software licence.

 If you want to avoid these and other pitfalls on your way to a predictable Advanced Work Packaging mindset, get in touch with Concord by clicking here!